 Converting a Project from CVF Developer Studio

-Projects can be converted from the old Compaq Visual Fortran Developer Studio (and from previous versions of Visual Studio.NET), but remember to take a backup, because they cannot be read back in to the older IDE’s afterwards!
+If you own a full Visual Studio (not just the shell edition that comes with Intel Fortran), projects can be converted from the old Compaq Visual Fortran Developer Studio (and from previous versions of Visual Studio.NET), but remember to take a backup, because they cannot be read back in to the older IDE’s afterwards!

 Compile and Link Options